sazzadsabbir/Global-AI-Job-Market-Salary-Insights-2025/README.md

 # Global AI Job Market & Salary Insights (2025)
 Excel-Based Analysis & Interactive Dashboard
 ## Introduction
 This project analyzes the global AI job market in 2025, focusing on how job demand, salaries, skills, and hiring trends differ across roles, countries, industries, and experience levels.
 Using a structured dataset and an interactive Excel dashboard, it highlights the most in-demand AI roles, the fastest-growing regions, and the industries hiring the most professionals.
 The dashboard is fully interactive—median salary, job count, and top hiring industry update automatically based on selected job title, job location, and job type filters.
 The analysis also explores whether higher demand leads to higher pay, how skills influence salary, and how compensation varies across regions.
 It further examines the impact of experience level on both job availability and salary, and reveals monthly posting trends to identify peak hiring periods in 2025.
 Overall, the dashboard provides clear, data-driven insights for job seekers, students, policymakers, and business leaders wanting to understand global AI workforce trends.

 # Question to Analyze
 To understand the AI job market and salary insights, i asked the following questions:

-1. Which AI job roles have the highest demand in 2025?
-2. Which countries are showing the fastest growth in AI job opportunities?
-3. Which industries are hiring AI professional most?
-4. Is higher demand always linked to higher salary?
-5. Do more skills get you better pay?
+Do more skills get you better pay?
-6. What’s the salary for AI jobs in different regions?
+What’s the pay for the top 10 skills?
-7. What are the top skills of AI professionals?
+What are the top skills of AI professionals?
+Is higher demand always linked to higher salary?
-8. What’s the pay for the top 10 skills?
+What’s the salary for AI jobs in different regions?
+Which industries are hiring AI professionals most?
+Which AI job roles have the highest demand in 2025?
-9. How does experience level affect AI job demand and salary?
+How does experience level affect AI job demand and salary?
+Which countries are showing the fastest growth in AI job opportunities?
-10. How do monthly job posting trends change throughout 2025, and which months show peak hiring activity?
+How do monthly job posting trends change throughout 2025, and which months show peak hiring activity?

 # Excel Skills Used